satishbiyer-prog/Math-Playground/README.md

 # Math-Playground
 Welcome to the Math Playground!
-A fun, interactive space where kids can explore numbers, shapes, and percentages.
-Free and open-source - use, share, and play!
-Designed to spark curiosity and make learning math joyful for every young learner.
+This is a fun and interactive collection of HTML pages designed to make learning math enjoyable for curious kids.
+Explore, play, and experiment with numbers, shapes, and percentages.

+Everything here is free and open-source, so feel free to use, share, and even improve it.
+May it bring joy and confidence to every young learner who visits!